 The Journal is registered in the National Center of ISSN of the Russian Federation, it is assigned the International Standard Number of Electronic Network Edition, № 2658-5561 from October 23, 2018.
 Certificate of Registration ISSN 2658-5561

 The Journal is registered with the Federal Service for Supervision of Communications, Information Technology and Mass Communications (Roskomnadzor).
-Certificate EL number FS 77 - 74931 dated January 21, 2019.
+Series EL number FS 77 - 74931 dated January 21, 2019.
 Certificate of Roskomnadzor

 The scientific journal "Bulletin Social-Economic and Humanitarian Research" is included in the list of leading peer-reviewed scientific journals and publications in which the main scientific results of dissertations for the degree of Doctor and Candidate of Science